Valmiki's Daughter: Merle Bedi

 Merle is one of Viveka's high school friends who is banned from the family and school.
 In contrast to Vashti Krishnu, who is the stereotypical innocent girl, Merle is a lesbian and is abandoned by her family because of it.

 Trevor

 Viveka's husband who works as a mechanical engineer in an airport.
 He has been traveling all around the world.
 He learns of the lesbian relationship between Viveka and Aneck, and is intrigued.

 Anick Prakash

 Anick is the wife of Nayan, and later, the lover of Viveka.
 Being initially from France, she has trouble adapting to Trinidadian culture.
 Ultimately, this causes the breakdown of her relationship with Nayan.
 She has very strong feelings for Viveka throughout the novel, but in the end, she gets pregnant and her relationship with Viveka ends.

 Nayan Prakash

 Nayan Prakash is a Trinidadian native, and the husband of Anick.
-He is also a cacao farmer.
+He is a cacao farmer.